-The focus of the graduate college is to teach, to inspire, and to prepare.
+The focus of the School of Graduate Studies is to teach, to inspire, and to prepare.
 We intend for our graduates to be persons of Christian integrity, direction, and purpose, with a keen sense of vocation and a theology of everyday life that will guide their work and shape their involvement in service and ministry wherever they find their place-around the corner or around the world.